 Differences each year between the actual experience of the plan and the experience projected by the actuarial assumptions are reflected by adjustments to the Unfunded Actuarial Liability.
-An experience difference which increases the Unfunded Actuarial Liability is an Actuarial Loss and one which decreases the Unfunded Actuarial Liability is an Actuarial Liability is an Actuarial Context of the Unfunded Actuaria
+An experience difference which increases the Unfunded Actuarial Liability is an Actuarial Liability is an Actuarial Liability is an Actuarial Gain.